deltafi/deltafi/deltafi-docs/public/docs/flows.md

 To use a variable in a Flow, reference it like `${egressUrl}` as shown in the Egress example above.

 ## Publish-Subscribe Pattern
 DeltaFi uses a publish-subscribe pattern to wire Flows together.
-Data Sources and Transform Flows can publish to topics, while Transform Flows and Egresses can subscribe to topics.
+Data Sources and Transforms can publish to topics, while Transforms and Data Sinks can subscribe to topics.

 ### Publishing
 Publishers declare rules that determine which topics a DeltaFile will be sent to after processing.